Text LinkText Link

 Our activities

-• After-hours and weekend support.
+• After-hours and weekend support

-• Local First Nation’s role models.
+• Local First Nations role models

-• Role model and service agreements, which are led led by families and young people.
+• Role model and service agreements, which are led led by families and young people

-• Comprehensive data collection and expression sessions led by young people.
+• Comprehensive data collection and expression sessions led by young people

-• Working with the entire family unit including siblings and caregivers.
+• Working with the entire family unit including siblings and caregivers

-• Community and sector collaboration and partnership.
+• Strong community and sector collaboration and partnership

 Text LinkText Link